CodeHD121/Custom-Random-List/README.md

 # Custom-Random-List
-This allows to create a list with x amount of digits, between number y and number z - so for example 10 random digits between 1 and 100
+This allows to create a list with x (nums_limit) amount of digits, between number y (start) and number z (finish).
+For example: random_list(10,1,101) -> 10 random digits between 1 and 100